 Valve infection; Staphylococcus aureus - endocarditis; Enterococcus - endocarditis; Streptococcus viridans - endocarditis; Candida - endocarditis

 Endocarditis can involve the heart muscle, heart valves, or lining of the heart.
-Most people who develop endocarditis have a:
+Some people who develop endocarditis have a:

-Endocarditis begins when different germs enter the bloodstream and then travel to the heart.
+Endocarditis begins when germs enter the bloodstream and then travel to the heart.

 - Bacterial infection is the most common cause of endocarditis.

 - Endocarditis can also be caused by fungi, such as Candida.

 - In some cases, no cause can be found.

 Germs are most likely to enter the bloodstream during: